 Let’s start with WordPress.com:

 - WordPress.com allows you to use a bunch of templates/themes that they make available to change the way your site looks and those templates allow you to do things like add your own logo to the top of the page and make other basic changes to personalize your site.
 And for a little extra money, you can get in there and make some additional customizations if you know what you’re doing (ie: you’re comfortable with making code changes).
 But it doesn’t let you do whatever you want to your site.
-You can’t add functionality to the site or change what’s there or completely customize the layout.
+You can’t add functionality like plugins to the site, or change the functionality that comes with it, or completely customize the layout.
 They intentionally limit what’s possible to keep it simple and easy-to-use.
 This means that aside from the small changes you can make, your website might look very similar to many other websites out there.
 That’s not necessarily a bad thing, but it is something to consider.

 - WordPress.com is primarily for blog-based websites.
 Yes, you can add static pages, and tailor your site to be a portfolio-site or a news-based site, but primarily it’s optimized for people who plan to generate content via a blogging model.
 And they make it easy for you to connect your WordPress.com blog to your social media profiles, which is nice.